Early Color Television

 The first network broadcast of the CBS system featured Arthur Godfrey and Faye Emerson, and was shown on June 25, 1951, from 4:30 to 5:30 PM:

 Several local TV stations broadcast the color programs, including WEWS in Cleveland, which participated with Zenith in having sets shipped to Cleveland for display at the Sears store.
 Here is the text of the announcement the station made when CBS color programs were being shown:

 Courtesy of WEWS-TV Archives Dept. and Gene Batey

 A few receivers were manufactured for the CBS system, including models made by CBS, Sears-Silvertone and Zenith.
 Converters were sold to turn a black and white set in color.
 Some people made their own converters.
 Due to the Korean War, CBS stopped color broadcasting 4 months later.

 CBS also developed an all electronic color TV system which was a projector type having the equivalent of a 22 inch screen.
 Three images were produced on the face of the tube and these were combined optically.

-In 1954, with the adoption of the NTSC system, CBS introduced its Chromacoder system, which used a field sequential camera and equipment to convert to NTSC.
+In late 1953, with the adoption of the NTSC system, CBS introduced its Chromacoder system, which used a field sequential camera and equipment to convert to NTSC.

 For a more detailed history of CBS color, see Bob Cooper's article.
 Extensive information on early color systems can be found at Ed Reitan's site.
 Dave Johnson wrote an article about Peter Goldmark, CBS's chief engineer and inventor of the CBS field sequential system.